The Morkie temperament is generally friendly and affectionate. But these little dogs can be noisy and prone to separation anxiety.

 These small mixed breeds tend to form strong bonds with their families.
 They can display aggression, but this chance is minimised if they are properly socialized.

-Morkies are really small dogs.
-So, they can be easily injured by young children who don’t know the right way to play and interact with a little dog.
+The main problem concerning Morkies and small children is the size of this breed.
+They can be easily injured by young children who don’t know the right way to play and interact with a little dog.

 Are Morkies Good with Other Pets?